L00162879/lyit-perf-bcp/README.md

 </p>

 ## Azure cloud services
-The following Azure cloud services have been specified and the respective scripts for both Terraform and Bicep have been implemented:
+The following Azure cloud services have been specified and the respective scripts for Bicep have been implemented:

 * Azure Application Insights (part of Azure Monitor)
 * Azure Spring Apps – runtime environment for Java workloads, Kubernetes-based